This tiny tester uses two transistors which resembles tiny switches to check the wires quality.

 Notes:

-- If the wires are continuous the LED should illuminate.
+- If the cables are running continuously the LED will light up.

 Conclusion